silverstripe/developer-docs/en/03_Upgrading/07_Upgrading_Fluent.md

 If you had set either property to `true` in previous versions, this is the equivalent of the new "exact" value, where `false` is the equivalent of "any".

-[hint]
+> [!TIP]
-If you're setting these values in an extension or model with the private static properties, you can use the constants from `FluentExtension` (e.g. `FluentExtension::INHERITANCE_MODE_EXACT`).
+> If you're setting these values in an extension or model with the private static properties, you can use the constants from `FluentExtension` (e.g. `FluentExtension::INHERITANCE_MODE_EXACT`).
-[/hint]

 |             | `frontend_publish_required`    | `cms_localisation_required`   |
 |-------------|--------------------------------|-------------------------------|